s-aduk/MediFind/README.md

     class M,N observability;
 ```

 *Diagram shows data flow from the Next.js frontend through API Gateway to Lambda functions that interact with DynamoDB.
-Observability is provided by CloudWatch and AWS X‑Ray.*
+Observability is provided by CloudWatch and AWS X-Ray.*

 ## Data Flow Diagram